Ducphu-dev/AutomationLogin/README.md

 Automation login, logout and resign ChoTot.com

-<-- application.properties is the file holding username and password -->
+<-- Data.xlxx is the file holding username and password -->